poonchuanan/tp/docs/DeveloperGuide.md

 <br>

 ### 4.8 Move feature
-This feature allows the user to manually `move` activities from one position to another position
+This feature allows the user to manually move an activity from one position to another.

 The following sequence diagram shows how the `move` command is executed, where index1 is the position to be moved from and index 2 is the position to be moved below.